 Disc thermistors are made by pressing a mixture of oxide powders into a round die, which is then sintered at high temperature.
 Chips are usually made by a tape molding process where a slurry of material is spread into a thick film, dried and cut.
 Typical sizes range from 0,25 to 25 mm in diameter.

 NTC thermistors encapsulated in glass

-Encapsulating a thermistor in the glass improves the stability of the sensor and protects the sensor from the environment.
-They are made by hermetically sealing NTC pearl-type resistors in a glass container.
-Typical sizes range from 0,4 to 10mm in diameter.
+Encapsulating a thermistor in the glass improves sensor stability and protects the sensor from the environment.
+They are made by hermetically sealing bead type NTC resistors in a glass container.
+Typical sizes range from 0,4 to 10 mm in diameter.

 I CAN'T FIND MY PROBE , HOW CAN YOU HELP ME?

 We will always be able to offer you the reliable, precise and robust probe you are looking for.